DIDACTIC & CLINICAL EDUCATION REQUIREMENTS

 c) The grade point average for successful completion of the program is 80% (B) and must be maintained during the entire 24 months.

 d) No student will graduate without fulfilling the didactic and clinical requirements.

 e) Only one retest will be allowed in Radiography courses (I; II; III; IV; V) and in Radiographic Imaging (I; II; III; IV) A maximum of two retests for the two years is allowed.
 There is no retest option for Radiography VI.
 (See B2)

 f) All grades are final record at the end of each semester and cannot be changed or altered during the two-year program.
 Student must notify office of grade discrepancy within one week of receipt.

 g) CEPE Grade: Clinical Education Performance Evaluation is a semester course grade of 80%.
-This advisory evaluation grades attendance/lateness/clinical performance including status of completed semester competency evaluations; monthly return of daily logs, or student forfeits of ½ day of personal time if delay is longer than a week; loss of Radiation Badge.
+This advisory evaluation grades attendance/lateness/clinical performance including status of completed semester competency evaluations; monthly return of daily logs, and loss of Radiation Badge.

 Grades are interpreted as follows: Program requires a B grade of 80% in all RAD courses to remain in program.

 1. Didactic Grades